MindFlavor/prometheus_exporter_base/README.md

 ## Testing

 Once running, test your exporter with any GET enabled tool (such as a browser) at `http://127.0.0.1:<your_exporter_port>/metrics`.

+## Changelog

+* Starting from version [1.4.0](https://github.com/MindFlavor/prometheus_exporter_base/releases/tag/1.4.0) the hyper server supports basic authentication.
+If you enable it, make sure to configure prometheus accordingly by specifying `basic_auth` with either `password` or `password_file`.
+Also note that the authorization header always include the username (which is unused here) so if you pass it manually prepend the colon char to your password *before* encoding it in base 64.
+Prometheus does that automatically, you don't have to do anything for it to work.
+Lastly, basic auth does not encrypt the password so make sure to use TLS if you need secrecy.

 ## License